goldshore/goldshore/README.md

 - builds the Astro site,
 - deploys the Worker to `production`, `preview`, and `dev` environments,
 - reconciles Cloudflare Access apps, and
-- syncs DNS records for `goldshore.org` hosts.
+- syncs DNS records for the GoldShore and Fortune Fund domains.

 Required repository secrets: